 One of the easiest ways to improve your vocabulary is by using it.
 If you want to learn a new word, then think of a sentence and try using the new word in it.
 For example: ”The storm made for a scary night”.

-Try using some of the new vocabulary you learned in a sentence.
-If you know what “astute” means, for example, try describing someone as astute in the comment section below!
+Try using some of the new vocabularies you learned in a sentence.
+For example, if you know what “astute” means, try describing someone as astute in the comment section below!

 6. Write sentences with the new word